-The USAID Food and Enterprise Development (FED) Program for Liberia is a USAID-funded development program that was launched in September 2011.
-USAID FED uses an all-inclusive strategy incorporating MSME farmers, processors, suppliers, women and youth while partnering with the government of Liberia and local civil societies to achieve food security.
+The USAID Food and Enterprise Development (FED) Program is a flagship Feed the Future (FtF) Initiative USAID-funded development program in Liberia that was launched in September 2011.
+USAID FED uses an all-inclusive strategy incorporating MSME farmers, processors, suppliers, women, and youth while partnering with the government of Liberia and local civil society to achieve food security.

 The goal of USAID FED is to increase food availability, utilization, and accessibility by building an indigenous incentive structure that assists agricultural stakeholders in adopting commercial approaches.